Month: August 2022

 There are multiple types of purchase orders, suitable for different scenarios:

-Purchase Order vs. Invoice
+Purchase Order vs. Work Order

 Why Use Purchase Orders?

-That’s where purchase orders come in.
 Purchase orders provide many benefits to maintenance organizations:

 • Clearly communicates expectations: Purchase orders are highly detailed and ensure that both you and the vendor agree on what’s expected.